 The shoulder is the most mobile joint in the body.
-Its ability to function properly relies on the strength of the tendons and ligaments that allow it to move.
+Its ability to function properly relies on the strength of the muscles and ligaments that allow it to move.
 The rotator cuff is one of the most crucial components of the shoulder.

 Rotator Cuff Tear Symptoms